IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 not read the new format.

 Minor Version (16 bits):
-: an unsigned value, giving the number of the current minor version of the format.
+: an unsigned integer, giving the number of the current minor version of the format.
 The value for the current version of the format is 4 (big-endian 0x00 0x04 or little-endian 0x04 0x00).
 This value should change if the format changes in such a way that code